djkaty/Il2CppInspector/README.md

 File format and architecture are automatically detected.

 For Apple Universal Binaries, multiple output files will be generated, with each filename suffixed by the index of the image in the Universal Binary.
 Unsupported images will be skipped.

-### 64-bit binaries

-Il2CppInspector does not currently support 64-bit IL2CPP binaries.
-64-bit Mach-O files will be parsed without crashing but there is currently no support for 64-bit CPU architectures so automatic inspection will fail.

 ### Running tests